KaiErikNiermann/scala-guide/README.md

 ![Mdbook Version](https://img.shields.io/badge/mdbook-v0.4.32-brightgreen)

 This is a compact guide to writing and especially understanding scala code based primarily on the materials of the Object Oriented and Functional Programming course taught at the VU.
-The content is for the most part a copy of of [_practice notes_](https://applesauce-notes.notion.site/Quizzes-371775b8b03a4f3883ef292c7f21780f?pvs=4) based on the programming quizzes, but with this project I aimed to expand upon some things and overall improve the readability.
+The content is for the most part a copy of my [_exam practice notes_](https://applesauce-notes.notion.site/Quizzes-371775b8b03a4f3883ef292c7f21780f?pvs=4) based on the programming quizzes, but with this project I aimed to expand upon some things and overall improve the readability.
 As I am working on a few other things the progress for creating this might be slow so I welcome anyone who would want to contribute.

 # Progress